 This flavor was very much like the Wildberry Good Greens Bar, but with a chocolate coating.
 It also has a slightly natural sour flavor from the raspberries.

 Pleasantly fragrant!
 I loved the potent mint taste combined with the chocolate, and it went surprisingly well with the fruity notes in the bar – slightly contrasting, but it still flowed.

 Chocolate, chocolate, chocolate.
 The chewy “bar” underpinnings of this Greens Bar flavor were just a barely their reminder that you weren’t eating a chocolate dessert.

 I loved that this flavor wasn’t overpoweringly coconut, but rather had a generous smattering of coconut throughout for a nice texture and flavor variation..

 Overall, it would be hard to pick a favorite, but I’d probably repurchase the polar opposites first – Wildberry and Chocolate Chunk – the former being best as an “everyday” bar and the latter offering that almost-dessert essence for an afternoon sweets craving.

-To be honest, the only hard part about these bars is that good quality seems to come at a price (isn’t that always the way?!).
+To be honest, the only hard part about these bars is that good quality seems to come at a price.
 Good Greens are a hair above my budget for go-to bars, but if I spot them on sale, say below $2 per bar, then I won’t hesitate to stock up in the name of healthy dessert!
 Because really, if you justify it as a nutritional bar and a dessert, then it is worth quite a bit more, don’t you think?

 For Product Information: Visit the Good Greens website at www.goodgreens.com.